 Mid-1519 – Alonso Alvarez de Pineda, a Spanish adventurer, sailed from a base in Jamaica to become the first known European to explore and map the Texas coastline.

 November 1528 – Cabeza de Vaca shipwrecked on what is believed today to be Galveston Island.
 After trading in the region for some six years, he later explored the Texas interior on his way to Mexico.

 1540-1542 – In search of the fabled Seven Cities of Cibola, Francisco Vasquez de Coronado led an expedition into the present southwestern United States and across northern Texas.

 February 18, 1685 – Robert Cavelier, Sieur de LaSalle established Fort St. Louis at Matagorda Bay, and formed the basis for France’s claim to Texas.
 Two years later, LaSalle was murdered by his own men.

 April 22, 1689 – During an expedition planned to reestablish Spanish presence in Texas, Mexican explorer Alonso de Leon reached Fort St. Louis and found it abandoned.
 The fort was originally was established in 1685 by explorer Robert Cavelier de La Salle during the French colonization of Texas.

-1716-1789 – Throughout the 18th century, Spain established Catholic missions in Texas as well as the towns of San Antonio, Goliad, and Nacogdoches.
+1716-1789 – Throughout the 18th century, Spain established Catholic missions across Texas including as well as the towns of San Antonio, Goliad, and Nacogdoches.
 One of the missions, San Antonio de Valero later became The Alamo.

 August 8, 1812 – The Gutierrez-Magee Expedition with about 130-men, crossed the Sabine River from Louisiana in a rebel movement against Spanish rule in Texas.